quickstrom/ltl-visualizer/README.md

 5. (Repeat and learn LTL for great good!)

 **NOTE:** The last state in the trace is considered repeating forever.
-We can't really toggle an infinite number of checkboxes on a web page, but we wan't to mess around with infinite traces nonetheless!
+We can't have an infinite number of checkboxes on a web page, but we want to mess around with infinite traces nonetheless!

 ### Syntax